24 May 2200, Sierra Nevada Foothills, Earth

-Kahlee frowned, obviously following a chain of deductions.
+Kahlee frowned.
 "Ryder was drummed out of the Alliance military for illegal work on AI.
 The same kind of work I was doing for Dr. Qian, at about the same time, now that I think of it.
 You think he left something behind, when he and all those other people went off into dark space?"

 "Which is a compliment, if you want one," Liara murmured.
 "Alec was a brilliant man.
 Anything he left behind might have enormous implications."

 "If you say so," said Kahlee, looking somewhat mollified.
 She gave Liara a sharp glance.
 "You speak as if you knew Ryder personally."

 Liara shook her head.
 "Not really.
 He was interested in the Protheans and their technology, so he sought me out through the extranet.
 I corresponded with him for a while, before I met Shepard, but then he went silent and I didn't think of him again for several years.
 By then he was off to Andromeda."

 Miranda opened her omni-tool, entering a pass-code.
 The front door of the house unlocked with a soft click.

 Surprisingly good order, in fact, given that it's been fifteen years and the near-extinction of civilization since anyone has lived here.

 Then Miranda spotted a small maintenance mech, tirelessly sweeping away dust, and she understood.